Pryaxis/Plugins/README.md

 3. Upload the source code to your plugin to GitHub.
 You do **not** need to make your source a copyleft license (like GPL) or even make it anything other than proprietary.
 4. Copy the template below and add in the required things in the required spots.
 5. Send a pull request to this repository.
 Add your plugin to the list above near the other plugins.
-6. Add tags such as (Maintained) or (Compatible) if any apply to your plugin.
-They will be added if they're not already there.
+6. Add tags such as 🔗 or 🔨 if any apply to your plugin.
+They will be requested in the review if they're not present.
 7. Don't remove anything that isn't yours and don't change anything you didn't already add.
 8. When your plugin is approved, it will be added to the list.
 9. When you need to update your plugin, change the version number or other attributes, upload to [Catbox](https://catbox.moe/), and then re-submit your plugin.